 We were required to complete a Level 2 assessment because we found E. coli in our water system.
-In addition, we water system. were required to take [INSERT NUMBER OF CORRECTIVE ACTIONS] corrective actions and we completed [INSERT NUMBER OF CORRECTIVE ACTIONS] ERT NUMBER OF CORRECTIVE ACTIONS] of these actions.
+In addition, we were required to take [INSERT NUMBER OF CORRECTIVE ACTIONS] corrective actions and we completed [INSERT NUMBER OF CORRECTIVE ACTIONS] of these actions.